arianne/stendhal/doc/mkdocs/lua/intro.md

 local condition = conditions.notCondition(conditions:create("PlayerHasItemWithHimCondition", {"money"})
 ```

-To add a ChatAction, we use the [actions:create] method.
+To add a [ChatAction], we use the [actions:create] method.
 Its usage is identical to
 [conditions:create].

 Example: